lavague-ai/LaVague/docs/docs/integrations/contribute.md

 You can find out more on how to create a pyproject.toml file [here](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).

-Feel free to use [one or our other Context's pyproject.toml files](https://github.com/lavague-ai/LaVague/blob/main/lavague-integrations/contexts/lavague-contexts-anthropic/pyproject.toml) as a template and change any necessary values.
+Feel free to use [one of our other Context's pyproject.toml files](https://github.com/lavague-ai/LaVague/blob/main/lavague-integrations/contexts/lavague-contexts-anthropic/pyproject.toml) as a template and change any necessary values.

-#### lock file
+#### Lock file

 The `poetry.lock` file locks the specific versions of all dependencies of your project.
 This ensures that anyone who installs the dependencies for your project will get the exact same versions, which helps to maintain consistency across different environments.

 You can generate your `lock.file` by running `poetry lock`.
-However, this step is optional, as we can add the `poetry.lock` file in at a later stage when we publishing the package.
+However, this step is optional, as we can add the `poetry.lock` file in at a later stage when we publish the package.

 #### README